 Speech Pathology services focus on:

-- What the person or their carers are hoping for, e.g. asking for food or making a choice about what activity they would like to do.
+- What the person or their carers are hoping to achieve, e.g. asking for food or communicating about what activity they would like to do.

 - Developing interaction skills with the person and their communication partners.